bowenyi-umich/bowenyi-umich.github.io/_projects/2_project.md

 Timeline: Nov.
 2024 - Present

-Highlights: Topic Modeling, Natural Language Processing

-Background:

 Main content:
 More details are to update.
-[The presentation slides here] (https://umich-my.sharepoint.com/:p:/g/personal/bowenyi_umich_edu/EePerdTGl0ZEuxzaALlRVOUBEvTLc3DVMlkpriPZFm4LSg?e=bzm6Sa) offered a glimpse into the research I have been conducting.
-However, I have made significantly more progress beyond what was showcased in the slides.
-I look forward to sharing these advancements in due course.